Dine at The Waterfront Restaurant – Your Home for Dining

 What to Look For:

 According to a National Geographic study, urban coastal development significantly influences property dynamics in waterfront communities.
-This factor, along with local zoning laws and community expansion plans, should inform your understanding of the potential for property appreciation.
+This factor and local zoning laws and community expansion plans should inform your understanding of the potential for property appreciation near waterfront restaurants and taverns.

 Proximity to Facilities